 If you ever had Italian grappa, then you know what raki or tsikoudia tastes like.
 Known as raki in western Crete and tsikoudia in eastern Crete, this alcoholic beverage is a grape based pomace brandy with 40 percent to 65 percent alcohol by volume.
 It is also part of Cretan culture in so many ways because it represents hospitality and it typically offered as a complimentary drink in many restaurants and when you visit someone’s house or business.
 While it may be strong, good raki or tsikoudia is also smooth.

-Check our post about Rakomelo
+Check our posts about Raki.

 Wines of Crete